It refers to a category of database processing that enables users to interactively analyze large amounts of data from multiple perspectives.

 • Analysis Tools: OLAP client tools such as Power BI or Excel for querying the cube and generating reports.

 OLAP is an acronym for Online Analytical Processing.
-OLAP performs multidimensional analysis of business data and provides the capability for complex calculations, trend analysis, and sophisticated data modeling.
+OLAP performs multidimensional analysis of business data and provides the capability for complex calculations, trend analysis, and sophisticated Data Modelling.
 An OLAP cube is a multidimensional database that is optimized for Data Warehouse and online analytical processing (OLAP) applications.

 An OLAP cube is a method of storing data in a multidimensional form, generally for reporting purposes.
 In OLAP cubes, data (Measures) are categorized by dimensions.